Packages

 1.3.0

-10. object DayTimeIntervalType extends AbstractDataType with Product with Serializable
+10. case object DayTimeIntervalType extends AbstractDataType with Product with Serializable

 Extra factory methods and pattern matchers for DayTimeIntervalType.